Libensemble/libensemble/docs/platforms/theta.rst

 .. note::
     Balsam will create the run directories inside the data sub-directory within the database directory.
-From here files can be staged out to the user directory (see the example batch script below).
+From here, files can be staged out to the user directory (see the example batch script below).

 Job Submission